Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 ---
 layout: post
-title: Creating a Command Line Application with Node and Commander.js
+title: Creating a command-line Application with Node and Commander.js
 description: >
-  Learn the basics of creating command-line applications using Node and Commander.js.
+  Learn the basics of creating command-line applications using Node and Commander.js by building a note-taking application for the terminal.
 tags: JavaScript
 category: JavaScript
 ---

-Working in the command line can be incredibly valuable.
+Having a working knowledge of the command-line interface (CLI) can be incredibly valuable.
+The CLI is the historical bedrock of programming and still proves to be an essential part of the modern development ecosystem.
+This is due in no small part to the fact that command-line apps tend to be efficient, fast, and powerful.

+In this article we'll flesh out the basics of creating a command-line note taking application.
+We'll cover writing commands, working with user input, performing basic I/O for storage, and registering our application globally.

 ## Getting Started